cesarav95/task-manager/README.md

     npm install
     npm run dev
     ```
+3. Also is available in: <a href="https://api-task-manager-one.vercel.app/api/tasks" target="_blank">https://api-task-manager-one.vercel.app/api/tasks</a>

 # Resources

 1. In REST API is available the following recources:

-  - `GET` <a href="http://localhost:3001/api/tasks" target="_blank">http://localhost:3001/api/tasks</a> returnthe list of tasks.
+  - `GET` <a href="https://api-task-manager-one.vercel.app/api/tasks" target="_blank">https://api-task-manager-one.vercel.app/api/tasks</a> returnthe list of tasks.
-  - `POST` <a target="_blank">http://localhost:3001/api/tasks</a> create a new task and return the created task , the JSON that should be send must have the following structure:
+  - `POST` <a target="_blank">https://api-task-manager-one.vercel.app/api/tasks</a> create a new task and return the created task , the JSON that should be send must have the following structure:

     ```json
     {